-The grounds to modify alimony and child support are similar, with a few differences; therefore, the foregoing summary is meant to provide a general idea about the process, not specific information related to your case.
+The grounds to modify child support and alimony support are similar, with a few differences; therefore, the foregoing summary is meant to provide a general idea about the process, not specific information related to your case.
 If you’re looking to find out more about the original judgments you can check out the alimony page or the child support page to find out more.

-To begin the process of modifying child support or alimony, I work with clients to draft a document called a “supplemental petition” which sets forth the grounds for modification.
-To obtain a modification of support the client must prove the following:
+To begin the process of modifying child support or alimony support, I work with clients to draft a document called a “supplemental petition” which sets forth the grounds for modification.
+To obtain a modification of child support the client must prove the following:

 - Substantial and Material Change: The change in circumstance must be substantial.
-For example, a few dollars increase or decrease in income may not warrant a modification; whereas an involuntary job loss or large promotion would likely warrant a modification of support.
+For example, a few dollars increase or decrease in income may not warrant a modification in child support; whereas an involuntary job loss or large promotion would likely warrant a modification of support.